Knee Pain

 Place the Snoozle on top of your regular sheet under your trunk and hips, making sure it lies flat.
 Use it to slide and roll in small, controlled movements as described in this guide.
 Do not use it to lift yourself or someone else, and do not rely on it for standing up or transferring to a chair.

-Can I use the Snoozle Slide Sheet to get out of bed onto a chair or wheelchair?
+Can I use the Snoozle Slide Sheet to transfer from bed to wheelchair or chair?▼

-No. Snoozle is designed only for low-friction movement while you are lying or sitting on the bed, such as turning or sliding up or down.
-It is not a transfer or lifting device and should not be used to move between bed and chair or wheelchair.
-For those transfers, use appropriate equipment and follow professional advice.
+No. The Snoozle Slide Sheet is designed only for low-friction movements on the bed surface, such as turning, sliding up or down, and repositioning.
+It is not designed for lifting, bridging gaps, or transferring between bed and chair.
+For transfers, you should use appropriate transfer aids and follow professional guidance.